Run and debug R scripts

 Analyze results in the R console and R Tools windows.

 The R console launches and displays the execution results sent to the standard output.
-JetBrains DataSpell also opens the Plots tab of the R Tools window if the script renders any visual content.
+DataSpell also opens the Plots tab of the R Tools window if the script renders any visual content.

 Click to copy the generated plot in the clipboard.
 If needed, save the results.
 Click in the Plots tab to export the plotted content in a .png file.

 You can drag the lower-left corner of of the preview area to adjust the image size.
 Select Open after saving checkbox if you want to continue processing the image.

 Click in the table view to save the table in a .csv file.

 The Variables tab of the R console helps you analyze the values of the variables during script execution.
 The icon on the left of each variable indicates its type: